 Sore nipples from breastfeeding?
 Expert tips for relief

 However, if you continue to experience nipple discomfort or a sudden onset of new nipple pain, it may indicate an underlying issue.
-Either way, there are things you can try to soothe stinging nipples — and help improve what’s causing it.
+Either way, there are things you can try to soothe stinging nipples — and help improve what’s causing the pain in the first place.

 Nipple challenges explained